Tuupertunut/Fanning/documentation/architecture.md

 ## Mock hardware

 Since testing the software is hard with a platform specific real sensor library, Fanning includes a mock hardware for testing and development purposes.
 It generates random sensor values and its fans respond to being controlled.
+As long as there is no real sensor library adapters, the mock hardware is also included in the release.

 ## Core

 The FanningService class is the entry point to all the core functionality.
-It currently only contains a list of all the fan curves and the hardware manager.
+It controls the fans based on the fan curves and sensor values.
+There is an ExecutorService which acts as an updater.
+It periodically calls the hardware manager to update sensor values and then controls the fans based on the fan curves.
+It contains the list of fan curves and a reference to a Storage service, which handles the permanent storage of the fan curves.

+Storage is an interface to make unit testing easier.
+The actual implementation that is used is JsonStorage.
+JsonStorage stores the fan curves into a JSON file, which is given as a parameter.
+By default it is a file in the OS specific user config directory.

+- Windows: ~/AppData/Local/
+- Mac OS X: ~/Library/Application Support/
+- Linux: ~/.config/

 ## GUI